Accessibility

 Alt Attribute

-The “alt” attribute on image content is an important part of meeting WCAG 2.0 compliance for providing text alternatives for non-text information.
+The alt attribute on image content is required (per WCAG SC 1.1.1) for providing text alternatives for non-text content.
 This is necessary because most tools used to translate web content into other consumable forms rely on text-based information.

 Rather than a description of the image itself, the alt attribute provides a description of the purpose of the image; what information it provides to a user who can see it, hover over it with the mouse, etc. For example, an image used as a navigation link must provide an alt attribute value that describes the destination of the link.